Clob4k/pseudocode-to-python-converter/README.md

 * The converted file follows original identifiers.

-* Variable declaration will not be converted since it does not exists in python.
+* Variable declaration will be converted into comments since it does not exists in python.

-* Constant will be regarded as a variable.
+* Constants will be regarded as variables even if it may not be altered.

 ## Assignment

 * Pay attention that symbol for assignment is ``←`` instead of ``<-`` .

-* Tips : You may use _ALT + 43081_ on the keybord to enter left-arrow symbol.
+* You may use _ALT + 43081_ on the keybord to enter left-arrow symbol.

 ```
 <variableA> ← <variableB>